 2. Is the communication before a public committee?
 Often, participation at a public meeting or proceeding or otherwise testifying on the public record is excluded from lobbying laws.
 Delaware’s exemption is a good example of a state allowing for testimony at a public hearing without lobbyist registration.
 Likewise, Connecticut has an exception from its definition of lobbyist for those who are not hired specifically to lobby and whose appearances are limited to public testimony.

 3. Is there a pending bill before the legislature?
 Finally, it may be important to determine whether there is an actual bill pending before the legislative body in question, or if the putative lobbying communication is only regarding potential legislation.
 Certain states only regulate attempts to influence legislation that has already been introduced.
 North Dakota is a good example of this point.
 In order to be considered a lobbyist, a person must be attempting to influence a live bill.
 An individual does not need to register as a lobbyist for attempting to influence a potential bill.

 There are very few concepts, rules, or guideless applicable to all states, and accordingly, situations like this must be examined on a case-by-case basis.
 For specific guidance, please contact a member of the State and Federal Communications compliance department.

 (We are always available to answer questions from clients that are specific to your needs, and we encourage you to continue to call or e-mail us with questions about your particular company or organization.
 As always, we will confidentially and directly provide answers or information you need.)
 Our replies to your questions are not legal advice.
 Instead, these replies represent our analysis of laws, rules, and regulations.

-Myra Cottrill, Esq. is a Client Specialist at State and Federal Communications, Inc.
+Steve Quinn, Esq. is a Compliance Associate at State and Federal Communications, Inc.